 It is important for logistics companies to know the regulatory requirements.
 Companies that operate according to the regulations are safer and more secure; and their actions support trust in the commercial environment.
 Knowing and being ready for regulation changes is not a game – it allows companies to operate more smoothly with one another, within the confines of the law, and prevents those companies from incurring fines or losing their license.

 Supply chain strength is a constant challenge for logistics managers.
 With limited drivers, customer demand constantly changing, and federal mandates being implemented, logistics managers need a way to safeguard against growing supply chain threats.
 One of the best safeguards is supply chain flexibility.
 Supply chain flexibility most often refers to a way in which a shipper meets their customers’ demands.
-Flexible supply chains are able to meet their customers’ ever-changing needs and also is able to use multiple options meet those needs.
-Flexibility is a blanket term logistics managers use to cover both macro flexibility and micro flexibility.
+Flexible supply chains can meet their customers’ ever-changing needs and is able to use multiple options meet those needs.
+Flexibility is a blanket term that logistics managers use to cover both macro flexibility and micro flexibility.

 Macro flexibility is the ability to make large changes to a supply chain in an overall, big picture type of way.
 These changes typically affect the entire supply chain and involve supply chain components like: